 attendance at public university functions and celebrations affirming the academic mission of the university such as commencement;

-receive university mailings, and maintain a university-provided e- mail account.
+receive university mailings and maintain a university-provided e- mail account.

 ADJUNCT AND PART TIME SERVICE

-Emeriti faculty are eligible to be appointed as adjunct faculty (voluntary employees) or part time lecturers.2 Such associations are made upon the recommendation of the appropriate department, the recommendation of the dean, and approval by the Provost.
+Emeritus/Emerita/Emeriti faculty are eligible to be appointed as adjunct faculty (voluntary employees) or part time lecturers.2 Such associations are made upon the recommendation of the appropriate department, the recommendation of the dean, and approval by the Provost.
 Examples of possible formal affiliation with the university would be for purposes of teaching a class, supervising student efforts, carry on research projects, and mentoring faculty or students.
-As valued members of the academic community, emeriti faculty are welcome to volunteer their services as guest lecturers.
+As valued members of the academic community, Emeritus/Emerita/Emeriti faculty are welcome to volunteer their services as guest lecturers.

 Approved by the Academic Senate December 1997